Why Do I Sweat So Much? And Ways to Deal

-If you sweat chronically, you may have the medical condition hyperhidrosis, which affects 2 percent of the U.S. population.
+Chronic sweating can also be caused by the medical condition hyperhidrosis, which affects 2 percent of the U.S. population.

 Hyperhidrosis is divided into two categories — primary focal and secondary generalized.
-Primary focal hyperhidrosis is excessive sweating in specific areas of the body, usually in your hands, feet, underarms, face or head.
+Primary focal hyperhidrosis is excessive sweating in one specific area of the body, usually in your hands, feet, underarms, face or head.
 Secondary generalized hyperhidrosis is excessive sweating caused by a medical condition or side effect of a medication.

 With hyperhidrosis, sweat interferes with your daily activities.
 You visibly sweat even when not exerting yourself.
 You may struggle to turn the doorknob or hold a pen because your hands are so sweaty.
 Skin infections are also common.

 What to Do About Excessive Sweat